 Horse: Rambo – 18yo Dutch Warmblood Gelding

-The monoflap option gave me a lovely close contact feel and the Foxhunter is enough depth of seat to school in but enough freedom to jump larger fences unhindered.
-We then had to accommodate my gangly legs with a 1” further forward flap.
-We decided at the 9 o’clock angle as when jumping I ride with quite short stirrups.
-The beauty of custom made saddles have the flexibility to build accordingly that off the shelf saddles don’t.
+The monoflap option gave me a lovely close contact feel and the Foxhunter is enough depth of seat to school in but with enough freedom to jump larger fences unhindered.
+We then had to accommodate my gangly legs with a 1″ further forward flap.
+We decided at the 9 o’clock angle as when jumping I ride with short stirrups.
+The beauty of custom made saddles is that they have the flexibility to be built accordingly that off the shelf saddles don’t.
 I also preferred the Jump blocks, which are smaller instead of the larger Foxhunter blocks.

-We then used the flexi-curve to make a template of his shape over where the tree points will sit (and not his whither as I thought!) this will be used to make an exact measurement for the width of the tree.
-We also took a flexi-curve measurement of T18 (the last rib) and his horizontal profile from the whither down the spine.
+We then used the flex-curve to make a template of his shape over where the tree points will sit (and not his whither as I thought!) this will be used to make an exact measurement of T-18 (the last rib) and his horizontal profile from the whither down the spine.
 These will be recorded for future comparisons.
 Photos are taken of these measurements which fitters will send in with orders to discuss with Nikki the options regarding panel and trees profiles.